rafaeloj/rafaeloj/README.md

 ### Hello, everything quiet?
 I'm Rafael Jarczewski! 👋
-- Computer Science student at Federal University of Pampa (UNIPAMPA)
+- Computer Scientist at the Federal University of Pampa (UNIPAMPA)
+- Master's student in Computer Science at the University of Campinas (Unicamp)
-- 🌱 I’m currently learning Python, JavaScript and TypeScript
+- 🌱 I’m currently learning Python, Federated Learning and Flower
 - Take a look in my page: https://rafaeloj.github.io/

 <div align="center">